 Whether your yacht has guests or not, you will be spending a lot of time with your fellow employees.
 High stress situations can cause confrontation and if you can communicate effectively and learn each others differences, likes and dislikes, you can build lifelong friendships with your mates.

-If you think you’ve got the skills it takes to be a yacht crew member, check out the Professional Yachtmaster Training courses today and get started on a fun and profitable career path.
+If you think you’ve got the 5 skills you’ll need to be a yacht crew member, check out the Professional Yachtmaster Training courses today and get started on a fun and profitable career path.